What is Big Data Analytics? – Beginner-Friendly Explanation

 Hadoop: An open-source framework using distributed processing across clusters of computers, making it efficient for handling massive data sets.

-Data Technologies: Specialized tools and data technologies are used to process and analyze big data.
+Data Technologies: Specialised tools and data technologies are used to process and analyse big data.
 This includes data wrangling, transformation, and integration to prepare the data for analysis.

 Using Big Data